Offer Offer

 Automated Solution to Find Locked Out Accounts in Active Directory

 SysTools Active Directory Reporting Software is the choice for all information gathering in any AD.
-Whether you want to find what OU a user is in or check the user login history, the tool can do it all.
+Whether you want to find what OU a user is in or check the OU and sub-OU of computer objects, the tool can do it all.
 With its easy-to-use UI admins should have no problem in finding which user can’t get into their account.

 Download Now Purchase Now